-In February 1982, I joined Bishop Daniel P. Reilly (Diocese of Norwich, CT) on an exploratory trip to Port au Prince, Haiti.
+In February 1982, I joined Bishop Daniel Reilly on an exploratory trip to Port au Prince, Haiti.
 My son, Mark, a premed student at Boston College, accompanied me.
-I decided to avoid being a ‘voyeur’ and instead carried in dental instruments and supplies, in the hopes the opportunity would come to allow me to provide some relief to those suffering from diseased and infected teeth.
-It did – on day 2 – at a Hospice in a slum operated by Mother Teresa’s Sisters.
+I carried in dental instruments and supplies, in the hopes the opportunity would come to allow me to provide some relief to those suffering from diseased and infected teeth.
+It did – on day 2 – at a Hospice in a very poor area operated by Mother Teresa’s Sisters.

 I had experienced a life threatening cancer surgery in October 1981- my second experience with that vile disease.